 This yielded 8, 2, 384 and 64 candidates for the FR1 to FR4 respectively.
 After scoring and filtering this was further reduced to 2, 1, 3 and 4 candidates (Figure 4b, Supplementary Table S4).
-For FR1, the #1 ranked candidate had both the top Spectrumscore (10,6) and the top Multiscore (35k), however, due to the polyclonal nature of the sample we included an additional lower scoring candidate with an N-terminal pyro-Q. For FR2, the #1 Spectrumscore was much higher than the #2 (155 vs 105) For FR3 we rejected all but the top scoring candidates with respect to Spectrumscore (163.1), as the fragment coverage was high.
+For FR1, the #1 ranked candidate had both the top Spectrumscore (10,6) and the top Multiscore (35k), however, due to the polyclonal nature of the sample we included an additional lower scoring candidate with an N-terminal pyro-Q. For FR2, the #1 Spectrumscore was much higher than the #2 (155 vs 105) so we only selected the candidate with the Spectrumscore of 155.
+For FR3 we rejected all but the top scoring candidates with respect to Spectrumscore (163.1), as the fragment coverage was high.
 However, due to low fragment coverage at the C-terminal residues the top 3 Multiscore candidates were included (27.7k-30.4k).
 Due to a similar situation for FR4, the top 4 candidates in terms of Multiscore were additionally included (308.4k-309.9k).

-Using these FR-candidates, 20, 30 and 120 FR-CDR-FR candidates were generated for CDR1- to CDR3 respectively.
+Using these FR-candidates, 20, 30 and 120 FR-CDR-FR candidates were generated for CDR1 to CDR3 respectively.
 Spectrum- and Multi-scores were unambiguous for both CDR1 and CDR2, identifying the CDR1 as GLTFSTYD (117.7#1, 57.3k#1), and CDR2 as LWNDGYNK (377.1#1 and 50.9k#1).
 The selected FR-CDR-FR candidates for CDR2 caused further rejection of 2 out of 3 remaining FR3 candidates.
 This left 40 FR-CDR-FR candidates for CDR3.
 From these, we selected the top ranked 2 isobaric FR-CDR-FR candidates (..LGQRRPL.. and ..GLQRRLP..) with the top Multiscores (346.2k#1-346.4k#2) and high Spectrumscores (370.7#2) (Figure 4c).

 Recombining the remaining FR candidates into chain candidates yielded 975 chain candidates and confirmed the 2 primary chain candidates (422.9#4, 411.3k#1) and #2 (422.9#4, 411.1k#2) (supplementary Figure X).
 These primary candidates had the same ambiguities: 2 isobaric CDR3 candidate sequences (Figure 4d).
-Close inspection of the Multiscore for these candidates revealed a break in CDR3 coverage for one of the candidates (..GL/QRRLP.. ).
+Closer inspection of the Multiscore for these candidates revealed a break in CDR3 coverage for one of the candidates (..GL/QRRLP.. ).
 Strong support for the LP motif in the CDR3 led us to revisit the de novo reads manually, where we found several reads located entirely in the CDR3, suggesting the CDR3 sequence LGQRRLP, a sequence not present in any bridging or overhanging CDR3 reads (Figure 4e).
 Rescoring this sequence against the experimental evidence indeed reveals an increased Multiscore, from 411.3k to 411.7k providing the final piece of the sequence.

 Discussion